midhunkalarikkal/FullDomain/Notes/DSA2.md

 ===============
 A stack is a linear data structure that follows the LIFO principle (Last In, First Out).
 The last element added to the stack is the first one to be removed.
 Operations in a stack occur only at one end, called the top.

+Underflow happens when we try to pop an item from an empty stack.
+Overflow happens when we try to push more items on a stack than it can hold.

 `Operations`
 --------------
 Push: Add an element to the top of the stack.